 Silver-filled is all-new and there are plenty o’ questions about it.
 Here are a few that the rest of the Rio Technical Support team and I have fielded in recent days, based on our own use of this cool stuff!

 Well, here’s some great information straight from our website:

-The Rio Grande website, features lots of silver-filled product, PLUS by clicking on the “Info Sheet” tab you can access more great information.
+The Rio Grande website features lots of silver-filled products, PLUS by clicking on the “Articles & Videos” tab you can access more great information.

 Rio Grande carries 1/10 silver-filled fabrication metals, made with .925 sterling.
 We find that the additional thickness better serves fabrication techniques such as cutting, forming, polishing.
 Rio Grande offers single-clad sheet as well as round, half-round, and square wire.
 Wire is available in both dead-soft and 1/2-hard tempers.

 - YOU BET—just use silver solders.
 Just like gold-filled, you want to avoid using hard solder.

 - The critical thing is to not get fire scale (if you do, you will probably sand through the silver trying to get it out), so be sure to coat the piece with a barrier flux.

 - All the regular fluxes that help solder flow will work fine: My-T-Flux, Handy Flux, Jel-flux and so on.